survivejs/react-book/manuscript/08_building_kanban.md

 npm i extract-text-webpack-plugin --save-dev
 ```

 to get started.
-Next, we need to get rid of our current css related declaration at `common` configuration.
-After that we need to split it up between `build` and `dev` configuration sections as below:
+Next we need to get rid of our current CSS related declaration at `common` configuration.
+After that, we need to split it up between `build` and `dev` configuration sections as follows:

 **webpack.config.js**